Musical Magic: Benefits of Music in the Classroom and 5 Strategies for Incorporating Music

 When choosing music, try to take into account the preferences of all students

 If we want to use music in the classroom and make the most of whatever boost the Mozart Effect can give, we need to be intentional with our selections.
-Delving into pop, K-Pop, electronic, and international genres and artists, in order to find what students respond to, will greatly impact their engagement.
+Delving into pop, K-pop, electronic, and international genres and artists, to find what students respond to, will greatly impact their engagement.

-Some students might enjoy Mozart, of course, and it’s important to expose our students to and teach them about the great masters of old; however, choosing background music that is culturally relevant and interesting to them will not only increase their engagement, it will make them feel seen.
+Some students might enjoy Mozart, of course, and it’s important to expose our students to and teach them about the great masters of old; however, choosing background music that is culturally relevant and interesting to them will not only increase their engagement but will also make them feel seen.

 Useful Resources